X-CASH-official/gitbook-docs/dpops/vote-and-staking.md

 * **You can only have one vote assigned per wallet.** If you want to vote for another delegate, you will need to create a new wallet, and send to it XCASH you plan to vote with.
 * **Votes are taken into account at the top of the next hour.** If you apply a new vote at `XX:30`, it will be in effect at `XX+1:00`.
 * **You need a minimum of `2,000,000 (2 Million) XCASH` in the wallet to vote.**
-* **Spending any amount in your wallet will cancel the vote.** It is recommended to stake from a wallet you are not actively using.
+* **Spending from the staked amount in your wallet will cancel the vote.** You can split your wallet into a staked and unstaked balance and resplit it at any time.
+When sending tx it will only spend from the untaked amount, until their is no more left, it will ask you if you want to cancel the vote and still send the tx.
 {% endhint %}

+You can view the staked and unstaked balance anytime by using the `balance` command

 To participate in the network, you will have to vote with your XCASH to elect a delegate that you see as trustworthy and you want to help to get a forging position.
 The DPOPS consensus has been designed so that the **XCASH you use to vote stays in your wallet, hence in your control** \(see [the challenge of voting in a privacy coin](https://docs.xcash.foundation/dpops/yellowpaper-delagated-proof-of-private-stake#the-challenges-of-staking-and-voting-in-a-privacy-coin)\).